coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 # @coder/backstage-plugin-devcontainers-backend

-Automatically detect [development containers (devcontainer) files](https://containers.dev/) in repositories such as GitHub, GitLab, or BitBucket, and tag them in the background!
+Automatically detect [development containers (devcontainer) files](https://containers.dev/) in repositories such as GitHub, GitLab, or BitBucket, and have Backstage tag them in the background!

 ## Screenshots